Pylons/pylonsrtd/index.rst

 The Pylons Project Documentation
 ================================

-The Pylons Project maintains the Pyramid_ web framework as well as additional packages intended for use with Pyramid_.
+The Pylons Project maintains the Pyramid web framework as well as additional packages intended for use with Pyramid.
 This is the home for the documentation for all of these projects.

 Skip to: